octet-stream/form-data/readme.md

     // Assign required headers to the request manually.
     // We need to set a content type and boundary.
     "content-type": `multipart/form-data; boundary=${fd.boundary}`
+    // Or you can use FormData#headers to get an object with content-type
+    // header, like this: ...fd.headers
+    // this will be equivalent of code from above
   }
 }